 If you are a Consultant or SAS doctor who would like to become a mentor on our mentoring scheme, please complete the self-nomination form below and send it to Dr Emma Fox at firstname.lastname@example.org

-The BASHH / BHIVA Mentoring Group run an annual one-day workshop in central London towards the end of the year.
-This aims to equip doctors working in sexual health / reproductive health / HIV with the knowledge and skills to take on a mentoring role to other doctors.
+The BASHH / BHIVA Mentoring Group run an annual one-day workshop in central London.
+The workshop aims to equip consultants and SAS doctors working in sexual health / reproductive health / HIV with the knowledge and skills to take on a mentoring role to other doctors.
 It would also be a useful update for doctors already in mentoring roles who wish to refresh their mentoring knowledge and skills.

 During the workshop there are opportunities to explore the roles of both mentors and mentees and to discuss ideas and models that can be put into immediate practice.